In Exercises 1–7, consider a grocery store that can process a tot... | Channels for Pearson+

 1

-Step 1: Understand the Poisson distribution.
-The Poisson distribution is used to model the number of events occurring in a fixed interval of time or space, given the average number of occurrences (denoted as μ).
-Here, μ = 5 represents the mean number of customer arrivals per minute.
+Step 1: Recognize that this problem involves a Poisson distribution because it deals with the number of events (customer arrivals) occurring in a fixed interval of time (one minute).
+The mean number of arrivals per minute (λ) is given as 4.

-Step 2: Generate 20 random numbers using the Poisson distribution with μ = 5.
-This can be done using statistical software or programming languages such as Python (using numpy's poisson function), R, or Excel.
-Each number represents the number of arrivals in one minute.
+Step 2: Recall the formula for the Poisson probability mass function (PMF): P(X = k) = (λ^k * e^(-λ)) / k!, where X is the random variable representing the number of arrivals, λ is the mean, k is the number of arrivals, and e is the base of the natural logarithm (approximately 2.718).

-Step 3: Create a table to track the number of customers waiting at the end of each minute.
-For each minute, compare the number of arrivals (from the Poisson distribution) to the store's processing capacity (4 customers per minute).
-If arrivals exceed the processing capacity, calculate the number of customers left waiting and carry them over to the next minute.
+Step 3: To find the probability of 'more than four customers arriving,' calculate the complement of the cumulative probability for X ≤ 4.
+This means you need to compute P(X > 4) = 1 - P(X ≤ 4).

 Verified video answer for a similar problem: